 Two trends have more workers heading to coffee shops and coworking spaces:

-- The Great Resignation—roughly 146,666 U.S. workers quit their jobs every day in April and more than 4 million workers have quit every month for nearly a year.
+- The Great Resignation: Roughly 146,666 U.S. workers quit their jobs per day in April.
+And, more than 4 million workers have quit each month for nearly a year.

-- Remote work—the percentage of fully-remote office jobs jumped from 8% inpre-pandemic times to 39% in February, according to a Gallup report.
+- Remote work: According to a Gallup report, the number of fully-remote office jobs jumped from 8% in pre-pandemic times to 39% in February.

-Despite the influx of places that offer free WiFi—like gyms, breweries, libraries, and restaurants—coffee shops and coworking spaces are still the most popular for getting work done when traditional and home offices aren’t cutting it.
+Despite the influx of places that offer free WiFi—like gyms, libraries, and restaurants—coffee shops and coworking spaces are still the most popular for getting work done.
 Both spots provide access to freshly brewed coffee, social interactions, and a place to separate home life from work life.

-But coffee shops and coworking spaces aren’t created equally.
+However, coffee shops and coworking spaces aren’t equal when it comes to a workspace.
 Here, we’ll break down the pros and cons of working from home, a café, and a coworking space.
-We’ll also cover some of what our Bend, Oregon coworking space offers.
+We’ll also cover one of the most-asked questions for remote work newbies: what is a coworking space?

 Networking Events